Karlssn/blogg/README.md

 1.md
 ```
 ## Comment section
 This project has a commentsection.
 All comments are stored in a azure storage.
-To make this work for a local machine, a enviormental variable needs to be [set](https://azure.github.io/azure-storage-node/TableService.html).
+To make this work for a local machine, a enviorment variable needs to be [set](https://azure.github.io/azure-storage-node/TableService.html).

 The structure of the storage is the following:
 ```